 The Ghost USA/Western saddle is fairly new to Ghost, but it is a lovely saddle which can be ordered with or without horn or thigh blocks.
-Even the seat skirting is removeable so if you want to keep the wool beautiful for showing, you can take it off for general riding.
 The Ghost USA still has an english feel to the seat with a comfy twist, something you're not going to find on many other western saddles.
 There are a number of options with this saddle to make it your own.

 In Europe, riders aren't as pressed to have a fancy western saddle for gymkhanas so even the Quilty/Quevis models have been used for running barrels.
 They are remarkably stable on many horses but I'd still recommend a breast collar which they aren't as used to in Europe!